sfu-ireceptor/turnkey-service/README.md

 #### Check it's working
-Query the web application at `/v2/samples` (POST request) to get the list of samples:
+Query the web application with a POST request at `/v2/samples` to get the list of samples:
 ```
 curl -X POST -H "Content-Type: application/x-www-form-urlencoded" "http://localhost:8080/v2/samples"
 ```